barisesen/github-timeline/README.md

-# Get Github Timeline
+# Get GitHub Timeline

-## Want to see the Github timeline of other users?
+## Want to see the GitHub timeline of other users?

 You can see the whole timeline, just by typing in the user name!